elixir-europe/rdmkit/pages/about/editorial_board.md

 ## Past editorial board members

-In this section we would like to thank contributions of our past editorial members.
+In this section, we would like to thank the contributions of our past editorial members.

-{% include contributor-tiles-all.html custom="Mijke Jetten, Niclas Jareborg, Pinar Alper, Rob Hooft, Daniel Faria, Martin Cook" %}
+{% include contributor-tiles-all.html custom="Mijke Jetten, Niclas Jareborg, Pinar Alper, Rob Hooft, Daniel Faria, Martin Cook, Laura Portell Silva" %}